Data Processing Addendum (Preview)

 9. Incident Notification

 Processor will notify Customer without undue delay upon confirming a Personal Data Breach affecting Customer Personal Data, including known details and mitigation steps, and will cooperate in remediation and notifications.
+If Processor suspects credential compromise or unauthorized access affecting Customer test credentials, Processor will disable or delete the affected credential from PatronPath and notify Customer within 24 hours.

 10. Audits & Information